Universal Quantum Emulator: The algorithm (Special case)

 \section{The algorithm (Special case)}

-In this section we present and analyze the algorithm for the universal quantum emulator, in the special case where all the sample input-output pairs are pure states.
-Later, we present several generalizations of this algorithm, including to the case where the given samples contain mixed states.

-Fig.(\ref{Fig}) exhibits the quantum circuit that emulates the action of an unknown unitary transformation $U$ on any given state $|\psi\rangle$ in the input subspace $\mathcal{H}_\i$.
+In this section we discuss the algorithm for the universal quantum emulator, in the special case where all the sample input-output pairs are pure states.
+Fig.(\ref{Fig}) presents the quantum circuit that emulates the action of an unknown unitary transformation $U$ on any given state $|\psi\rangle$ in the input subspace $\mathcal{H}_\i$.
 For a general input state, which is not restricted to this subspace, this circuit first projects the state to this subspace, and if successful, then applies the unitary $U$ to it.